 There is only one reason to join the Sons of Obiwan Saber Academy, and that is to have fun!
 Our classes are geared towards nerds of all shapes, sizes and ages who want to learn to fight like the great Jedi masters in a safe and inclusive environment.
-You will learn an easy to understand and implement stage combat system that will allow you and your friends to create the lightsaber battles you saw in your head when you were 5 years old swinging a broomstick in the back garden.
+You will learn an easy to understand and implement stage combat system that will allow you and your friends to create the lightsaber battles you saw in your head when you were 5 years old.

 We are a group of passionate volunteers who have created a community of enthusiastic and imaginative people who come together, live out their nerdom and have fun!